 Further fact sheets were developed by the Victorian Child Witness Service, which can help you to communicate with child witnesses and obtain quality evidence from children of all ages and abilities:

-The following links provide further reading which may be relevant to judges and magistrates looking for information about managing victims and witnesses:
+The following links provide further reading which may be relevant to judicial officers looking for information about managing victims and witnesses:

 - Family violence page

 - Bench Book for Children Giving Evidence in Australian Courts (Australasian Institute of Judicial Administration, Updated March 2020).